Perturbative QCD Evidence for Spin-2 Particles in the Di-$J/\psi$ Resonances

-\sect{NRQCD factorization} In the framework of NRQCD, the production cross section of a bound state ($H$) consisting only of heavy quarks can be factorized as~\cite{Bodwin:1994jh} \bea \mathrm{d}\sigma(H)=\sum_n\mathrm{d}\hat{\sigma}_n\langle\mathcal{O}^H(n)\rangle, \eea where $\hat{\sigma}_n$ is perturbatively calculable short-distance coefficient, which is independent of the species of the produced hadron $H$, $\langle\mathcal{O}^H\rangle$ are long-distance matrix elements, which are independent of the short-distance process producing the $c$ and $\bar{c}$ quarks, and the summation runs over all the allowed intermediate states with quantum numbers $n$.
-Up to leading order in $v$, the intermediate states have the same components and quantum numbers as $H$, and the corresponding $\langle\mathcal{O}^H(n)\rangle$ can be simply related to normalized wave function of $H$.
-In the following, we introduce a formulation that is more convenient for our calculation.
+In nonrelativistic QCD~\cite{Caswell:1985ui,Bodwin:1994jh}, the production cross section of such an aforementioned exotic hadron $H$ can be factorized as \bea \mathrm{d}\sigma(H)=\sum_n\mathrm{d}\hat{\sigma}(n)\langle\mathcal{O}^H(n)\rangle, \eea where $\hat{\sigma}_n$ are perturbatively calculable short-distance coefficients (SDCs), which are independent of the species of the produced hadron $H$, $\langle\mathcal{O}^H\rangle$ are long-distance matrix elements (LDMEs), which are independent of the short-distance process producing the charm quarks and antiquarks, and the summation runs over all the allowed intermediate states with quantum numbers $n$.
+Note here that the LDMEs for the molecule-like state production encapsulate those for the charmonia production.
+Up to leading order (LO) in $v$, the intermediate states have the same components and quantum numbers as $H$, and the corresponding LDME can be related to the normalized wave function of $H$ at the origin.
+The higher-order corrections in $v$ comprise contributions from color-multiplet intermediate states and relativistic corrections.